-The City requests that the State work with City and the Historic Fort Steilacoom Association to explore how to best preserve Historic Fort Steilacoom for future generations to use and enjoy.
+The City requests that the has been working with both the State work with City and the Historic Fort Steilacoom Association (HFSA) to explore how to best preserve Historic Fort Steilacoom for future generations to use and enjoy.
 Historic Fort Steilacoom is one of the best preserved pre-civil war forts west of the Mississippi comprised of parade ground, two remaining junior officer's quarters, the headquarters building with the commanding officer's residence, and the post chapel and chaplain's quarters that presently serve as an interpretive center and offices.
-Currently, the fort is located on land and in buildings owned by DSHS and the facilities are in critical need of maintenance and repair.
-The City encourages the state to has begun a undertake a joint exploration with the City state and the Historic Fort Steilacoom Association to determine how to best preserve this historic amenity in perpetuity.
-The City, with support of the Historic Fort Steilacoom Association, along with interest from DSHS, has begun to explore the process of assuming the historic buildings and land footprint, as well as determining how to best maintain the historic site moving forward.
-The final goal is to preserve the historic site, with possible site capital improvements funded by lodging tax dollars and state funding requests in the future. encourages this assessment to consider partnerships between the state and the City, City ownership, and various private-public partnerships.
+Additional buildings are used to store historical resources.
+Currently, the fort facilities are located on land and in buildings owned by the State, managed by DSHS, and operated and maintained by HFSA.
+The facilities are in critical need of maintenance and repair.
+The City is working with the State and HFSA to determine how to best preserve this historic amenity for future generations to learn from and enjoy.
+The City, with support of the Historic Fort Steilacoom Association, along with interest from DSHS, have begun to explore a phased program which begins with the City assuming ownership of the historic buildings and land footprint from DSHS, as well as determining how to best maintain the historic site moving forward.
+The final goal is to preserve the historic site, with possible site capital improvements funded by lodging tax dollars and state funding requests in the future.